(Last Revised May 18, 2017}

 Roger Scruton, An Intelligent Person’s Guide to Philosophy (New York: Penguin Books, 1999 ).

-Now, the three authors are all philosophers of significant standing; Nagel, for example, is the author of the important and, in some circles, controversial Mind and Cosmos: Why the Materialist Neo-Darwinian Conception of Nature is Almost Certainly False (New York and Oxford: Oxford University Press, 2012).
+Now, the three philosophers are all highly respected, by many or most, if not all, of their peers; Nagel, for example, is the author of the important and, in some circles, controversial Mind and Cosmos: Why the Materialist Neo-Darwinian Conception of Nature is Almost Certainly False (New York and Oxford: Oxford University Press, 2012).
 The three introductions to philosophy can, then, stand as introductions to the philosophies of the three philosophers themselves.
 Accordingly, the posts to come should be of interest not only to those who are beginning the study of philosophy with one of the texts at hand and those who are assigning them, but also to those who have a specific interest in the philosophies of messieurs Nagel, Blackburn, or Scruton.
 No, I’ll go further: they should be of interest of any who are interested in philosophy, at least if I deliver the goods.

 Until next time.